Anchorage, Alaska: Sports

 National attention focuses on Anchorage on the first Saturday of each March, when the Iditarod Trail Sled Dog Race kicks off with its ceremonial start downtown on Fourth Avenue.
 Anchorage is also home to the Fur Rendezvous Open World Championship Sled Dog Races, a three-day dog sled sprint event consisting of three timed races of 25.5 mi each.
 Held each February, the event is part of the annual Fur Rendezvous, a winter sports carnival.

-Anchorage is the home of three teams in the Alaska Baseball League.
-The Anchorage Bucs and Anchorage Glacier Pilots, which both play at Mulcahy Stadium, and the Chugiak-Eagle River Chinooks based at Lee Jordan Field in Chugiak.
+Anchorage is home to three teams in the Alaska Baseball League: the Anchorage Bucs and Anchorage Glacier Pilots, which both play at Mulcahy Stadium, and the Chugiak-Eagle River Chinooks based at Lee Jordan Field in Chugiak.

 Anchorage has no professional sports teams.
 The most recent to call the city home was the Alaska Aces of the ECHL.
 The Aces were very successful during their time in Anchorage, claiming three league titles, four conference championships, and eight division championship during their 29-year history (1989–2017).
 The Aces affiliated with various National Hockey League teams, including the Calgary Flames, Minnesota Wild, and Vancouver Canucks.
 After the 2016–17 season, the team ceased operations and was sold to a group in Portland, Maine, where it became the Maine Mariners in the 2018–19 season.
 In 2021, the NAHL approved the addition of an expansion team in Anchorage.
 The expansion team, named the Anchorage Wolverines, began competing in the Midwest Division for the 2021–22 season.

 The University of Alaska Anchorage Seawolves are a member of the National Collegiate Athletic Association.
 UAA has Division I teams in gymnastics and hockey, as well as several other Division II teams.
 UAA sponsors the annual Great Alaska Shootout, an annual NCAA Division I basketball tournament featuring colleges and universities from across the United States along with the UAA team.